 There are several great festivals and events in Bucharest that showcase Romanian culture and history.
-Expats won’t be short of regular entertainment in this Eastern European capital.
+Expats definitely won’t be lacking entertainment in this Eastern European capital.

-Here are a few of the more popular events in Bucharest.
+Here are some of the more popular events in Bucharest.

 Annual events in Bucharest